bl-aire/fw-task/README.md

 | CSS | Styling |
 | HTML | Markup language |

-## Project brief
+## Project summary

-The project is a responsive, accessible, single-paged progressive wed application.
-Hence, it can be installed by users and accessed offline.
+The project is a responsive, single-paged progressive wed application.
+Hence, it can be installed by users and accessed when a user is offline.
+Also, API responses are cached to avoid unnecessary server round trips and server-side rendering is set using @angular/universal to improve page load performance.

 ## Url